JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 *The beginning of a masterpiece?
 Or madness?*

 While she was busy sorting through her tiny treasures, I took a walk up the hill behind the beach.
 The sand weaved through an array of low lying scrub and small trees until I ended up on a crude dirt road at the top of a small rise.
 My feet have become increasingly tough while on this trip and now actually feel more comfortable with shoes off rather than on.
 I walked across the road carefully on bare feet to a patch of sand on the opposite side.
-From there I could just start to see the ocean on the other side of the island.
+From there I could just start to see the ocean.

 Hoping for a better view, I continued walking along the sand through the spattering of dense plants.
 Slowly the boom of crashing waves came into earshot and my excitement heightened.
 As I drew nearer to the edge, my sandy path became sharp and jagged iron shore so I had to be careful with my footing, but I refused to be deterred.
 I clambered down a couple of steps and arrived on the edge of an immensely sheer cliff overlooking the ocean.

 ![big-waves-1](/images/big-waves-1.jpg)

-*Gorgeous waves crashing into the shore*
+*Huge waves ferociously beat against the shore*

 The waves rolled in and grew to a peak as the water became more shallow and then crashed hard against the rocky wall below me.
 I admired the view for a few minutes before turning back toward the beach.
-I made my way back across the road and down the sandy hill and met Jules wandering through the brush.
+I made my way across the road and down the sandy hill and met Jules wandering through the brush.
 Eager to show her what I had just witnessed, I called out to her to follow me.
 She and I returned to the cliffside and scrambled over the sharp rocks.
 Even having just seen it minutes before I stood again in awe at the gorgeous view.

 Eventually the wind strengthened to an uncomfortable level and we headed back to the beach.
 My parents packed up their chairs and umbrella and we drove back to the *Altitude Adjustment*, arriving just in time to hoist the skiff back to the roof before the gusts whipped around us.
 Time for some dinner!

 All of our activities had me famished.
 My dad marinated and grilled pork chops, Jules whipped together some instant Idahoan mashed potatoes, and I constructed a salad with our freshly procured vegetables.
 I would have never expected it, but Idahoan instant mashed potatoes can be killer.
 We doctor them up with butter, cheese, green chili, and garlic - there’s never any leftovers.

 Having good ingredients to add definitely helps, but I'm blown away at how great they are.
-I was a cook for a long time and made mashed potatoes literally every day for the restaurant but I'd stack our instant mash against theirs made with Yukon gold potatoes any day of the week.
+I was a cook for a long time and made mashed potatoes literally every day for the restaurant but I'd stack our instant mash against theirs made with Yukon Gold potatoes any day of the week.
 I might even prefer ours because they have green chili in them.

 The salad I put together was equally as tasty.
 I combined our romaine lettuce with green bell pepper, carrots, cucumber, white onion, tomatoes, and some delectable blue cheese.
 I think we have all been missing our veggies.